LineageOS/lineage_wiki/pages/gapps.md

 ## Installation

 Google apps should be installed via recovery **immediately** after installing LineageOS.
-Exact steps vary, but the process is similar to that of installing LineageOS:
+Exact steps vary, and as such, you should see your device's specific installation guide [here](https://wiki.lineageos.org/devices/) for specific instructions.

 {% include alerts/important.html content="If you reboot into LineageOS before installing Google apps, you must factory reset and then install them, otherwise expect crashes." %}

-1. Copy the Google apps zipfile to `/sdcard/`
-    * Using [adb](adb_fastboot_guide.html): `adb push filename.zip /sdcard/`
-2. After installing LineageOS, choose "install zip" or "Apply update" in recovery, and navigate to the zipfile loaded earlier.
-3. Reboot to system (i.e. LineageOS).